mikitachab/football-manager-ml-support/README.md

 ## Actual questions

 - Filter all players with Overall 70+?
 Reason: good players define their position and is help to find out how to become good player by choosing the right position based on player's attributes.
-[Source if idea](https://www.kaggle.com/zwzzhong/position-classification-for-fifa-19-players#Choose-players-with-more-than-70-overall-rating)
+[Source of idea](https://www.kaggle.com/zwzzhong/position-classification-for-fifa-19-players#Choose-players-with-more-than-70-overall-rating)

+## Current TODO

+- [ ] Make EDA
+- [ ] Convers .ipynb files to .py